ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_044/Transcripts/Prose/gs044-1_ActInf GuestStream 044.1 ~ Tsuchiya & Saigo, Category Theory, Consciousness, Integrated Information.wav.sentences.csv_transcript.md

 It's all good.
 All right, welcome to both.
 It is June 13 at zero UTC.
-We're here in active guest stream number 44.1 with Hayata Saigo and Nasugu Suchiya.
+We're here in active guest stream number 44.1 with Hayato Saigo and Naotsugu Tsuchiya.
 So we're looking forward to this presentation and discussion.
 Hayato, please say hello, and then we'll continue with Nasuku's presentation.